 Did you know that musculoskeletal conditions cost Canada $16.4 billion in direct treatment costs and lost productivity each year?

-While practicing as a Vancouver chiropractor for the past 13 years, the common factors I have found that contribute to this are:
+While practicing as a Vancouver chiropractor over the years, the common factors I have found that contribute to this are:

 1) Poor ergonomics/ Posture

 6) Unhealthy lifestyle: lack of exercise and poor diet

 Posture is a critical factor in overcoming any case of repetitive strain injury.
 When the segments of the body are properly aligned in relation to one on the other the body is better able to function at its optimal.
 The more strain or irritation to the muscles, the more likelihood of injury and pain to the body.
 Poor ergonomics can cause poor posture and overworked muscles.
 Whether sitting or standing, the correct stacking of the body’s segments remains critical for the graceful, pain-free and easy movement of the body.
 Rechecking and repositioning yourself throughout the day will remove stress to the muscles and joints

 Standing posture: High arches or flat feet can also sabotage posture and lead to and aching back.
 Women are particularly vulnerable since we suffer from 4 times as many foot ailments as men.

 Orthotics can correct or support the arch to alleviate compensation from the back